sergio11/nimbustv_android/README.md

 A big thank you to the [JetFit](https://github.com/TheChance101/tv-samples/tree/JetFit/JetFit) repository for inspiring NimbusTV with a solid base for Jetpack Compose for TV 🛠️.

+**NimbusTV is for educational purposes only 🎓**, and I am not responsible for the use or content viewed 🚫.
+Accessing public channels is at your own risk.

+Please review the full **Disclaimer** section below for more information 📜.

 Explore NimbusTV today, and bring a world of channels right to your living room—effortless, organized, and always ready when you are. 🌐✨📺

 <p align="center">
   <img src="https://img.shields.io/badge/Android%20Studio-3DDC84.svg?style=for-the-badge&logo=android-studio&logoColor=white" />